cqtan/imi-unicorns/Helpers/classify_and_create_json/readme.md

 Output will be:
 * a directories for training,
-* a directory for validation
+* a directory for validation,
 * as well as the labels in form of a **.pickle** file, a.k.a. the Label-Binarizer.

 ---